-If you've dabbled in video editing before -- or you like to think of yourself as more of a video pro -- you probably want to dive right into video editing software that caters to the more seasoned marketer.
+Now, if you've dabbled in video editing before -- or you like to think of yourself as more of a video pro -- you probably want to dive right into video editing software that caters to the more seasoned marketer.

 We are all for that, but not without a word of caution first.

-Advanced tools may seem appealing to a beginner, because you will get more "advanced" results.
+Advanced tools may seem appealing to a beginner because you will get more "advanced" results.
 However, you should only take that step up in sophistication if you already have the skills in-house, or if you have a team member who is dedicated to learning the art of video editing.

 In short, if you don't have advanced resources, don't pull in an advanced tool.